 At this time, the recommended source of POM is the commercially available 77-μm sheets available from CS Hyde and Company (Lake Villa, Illinois, USA) (Table 1-1).
-POM sheets need to be cut into appropriately sized pieces, typically 2.5-cm-wide strips, 2.5 to 15.2 cm long.
-The POM strips need to be precleaned to remove residual monomers and any target and non-target contaminants.
-The precleaning ideally involves extraction for 12 hours with Soxhlet with hexane (Beckingham and Ghosh 2011).
-Some researchers have also performed triplicate batch extractions with the same solvent combination and achieved an adequate degree of cleaning (Jonker and Koelmans 2001).
-After cleaning, the POM strips are kept in a clean glass bottle at -4° C, in the dark, to prevent recontamination from exposure to laboratory air and other sources.
+For ex situ deployments, approximately 300 mg strips of POM are prepared for addition to 40 mL laboratory vials (Hawthorne et al. 2009).
+For in situ deployments (see Section 2.3), POM is cut into appropriately sized pieces, typically 2.5-cm-wide strips, 2.5 to 15.2 cm long.
+For both types of deployments, the POM strips need to be pre-cleaned to remove residual monomers and any target and non-target contaminants.
+The pre-cleaning ideally involves extraction for 12 hours with Soxhlet with 50:50 acetone/hexane after which they are dried for 12 hours.
+Some researchers have also performed triplicate batch extractions with the same solvent combination at room temperature and achieved an adequate degree of cleaning (Jonker and Koelmans 2001).
+After cleaning, the POM strips are kept in a clean glass bottle at -4°C, in the dark, to prevent recontamination from exposure to laboratory air and other sources.